Findomain/Findomain/README.md

 # Usage

-You can use the tool in two ways, only discovering the domain name or discovering the domain + the IP address.
+See `findomain -h/--help` to see all the options.

 ```
-findomain 0.2.5
+findomain 0.2.8
-Eduard Tolosa <tolosaeduard@gmail.com>
+Eduard Tolosa <edu4rdshl@protonmail.com>
 The fastest and cross-platform subdomain enumerator, don't waste your time.

 USAGE: